AdriaArray - Data analysis and research

 surveying, checking the consistency and sharing the available carefully picked datasets that can be used for comparison and/or learning phases with automated picking procedures;

-comparing picks for a number (to be decided) of selected earthquakes at all AdriaArray stations;
+comparing picks for a number of selected earthquakes at all AdriaArray stations;

 This CRG will provide support to AdriaArray members who work on receiver function studies as well as those who want to use receiver function results in their research.
 In terms of methodologies, the CRG will provide access to harmonized receiver function analysis tools and training on how to use these.
 It will also serve as a platform to share software and tips on data analysis, and to carry out community-based benchmarking tests.
 In terms of imaging targets, the CRG will help coordinate efforts to avoid potential overlaps and foster collaborations.
 At the end of the project, the CRG will produce a harmonized set of receiver function products for the entire AdriaArray network.